yig/graphics101/README.md

 * All assignments will be written in C++.
 The assignments should ease you in.

-* The assignments make use of the cross-platform, open source Qt development environment, which comes with a great IDE.
+* The assignments make use of the cross-platform, open source Qt development environment, which has a great IDE.
 Install the open source version of the Qt environment: <https://www.qt.io/download-open-source>
 (At the time of writing, version 5.11 is the newest version.
 Any 5.x version should work.)
 This installer, by default, includes all versions of